Move-In Checklist

 To take full advantage of high-speed internet, we encourage residents to use the Ethernet connection.
 Directions for how to get connected are available on our Internet webpage.

 All residents have access to UMN-TV from the day they move in.
-With it, you can watch 120+ high-definition channels (including HBO and sports networks).
+With it, you can watch through streaming, cable or computer apps.

 You must register your devices with the University before they will connect to WiFi.